 At the same time, government agencies have hired more linguists than any period since World War II.
 With critical needs for quality intelligence, the government employs linguists to monitor foreign broadcasts and decipher military codes.
 Linguists play a vital role in understanding the connections between terrorist "chatter" and legitimate security threats.
 As our country works to improve relationships with foreign trade and diplomatic partners, our government pays extra attention to crafting speeches and messages that portray our country and our policies in a favorable light."
 (Quoted with adaptations from: www.worldwidelearn.com)

 There is an increasing need for "information professionals" in the modern information-driven economy.
 Graduates are often employed to synthesize, analyse and evaluate complex types of information flexibly, quickly and efficiently.
 "Good information professionals have a blend of analytical and creativity skills, are adept at problem solving, and excel at dealing with ambiguity.
 Finally, information professionals have developed excellent consultative and listening skills and the ability to adapt and try different approaches to problems.
 (Lavengood and Kiser 2007)" Linguistics graduates ideally have the following essential skills.

 The Linguistics programme at Rhodes University aims to provide these skills combined with a comprehensive linguistic training balanced between theoretical and applied linguistics.
-On the theoretical front, modules include Syntax, Phonetics & Phonology, Semantics and Comparative Linguistics (with introductions to Japanese, Russian and Sign Language), while on the applied linguistics front, modules include Sociolinguistics, Discourse Analysis, Systemic Functional Linguistics and Language and Mind (with introductions to Language disorders, first and second-language acquisition and reading).
+On the theoretical front, modules include Syntax, Phonetics & Phonology, Semantics and African Linguistics, while on the applied linguistics front, modules include Sociolinguistics, Discourse Analysis, Systemic Functional Linguistics and Language and Mind (with introductions to Language disorders, first and second-language acquisition and reading).